 It is important that customer success teams are also well versed, as they take on a more significant role in go-to-market teams as larger percentages of spend move from new to recurring business, especially in the world of SaaS.
-And of course, the same techniques can be applied at scale by customer success teams using tech touch.
+And of course, the same techniques can be applied at scale by customer success teams using a digital CS program.

 Using persuasive editorials is more art than science.
 They take time to craft and get right.
 We have a collection of templates that we’ve crafted that you can use right away in the Cast Designer.

 When our customers begin thinking about transitioning their high-touch accounts to tech-touch, they start with a small segment of users.
 We want to start somewhere where:

 1) Success is straightforward to measure (i.e., account activation)

 2) Improving the measure results in a meaningful business lift, and